-The undergraduate program offers a Bachelors of Science degree in Communication with specializations in Advertising and Public Relations and a Bachelors of Arts degree in Communication Arts.
+The undergraduate program offers a Bachelor’s of Science degree in Communication with a specialization in Public Relations, Advertising and Applied Communications and a Bachelor’s of Arts degree in Communication Arts.

 In today’s global environment, effective communication skills have a significant impact on career success.
 The Bachelor of Arts in Communication Arts is an in-demand major for those interested in pursuing careers as directors of communication in business, government, non-profit organizations or the arts.